jeninh/hackmas-day-11/README.md

 │   │   ├── [...slug].astro
 │   │   └── index.astro
 │   └── index.astro
+├── styles
+│   ├── global.css
+│   └── post.css
 └── content.config.ts
 ```

-Don't worry about the contents of these files yet, we will get to that later.
+Don't worry about the contents of each file yet, that will be done later :P

 ## 4) Configuring content

-Astro will need to read and parse our markdown files, for that we will need to configure `content.config.ts`.
+Astro will need to read and parse our markdown files, for that we will need to configure stuff in `content.config.ts`.

 We will be using the `./src/content/posts` directory to store our blog posts.